Bryce Canyon National Park is located in southwestern Utah in the United States

 Despite its name, Bryce is not actually a canyon, but rather a giant natural amphitheater created by erosion along the eastern side of the Paunsaugunt Plateau.
 Water, ice, and gravity are the forces that form Bryce Canyon for many millions of years.

 Bryce Canyon is famous for its geological structures, called "Hoodoos" most of which have sharp edges and jagged tops.
 Each Hoodoo is formed for a long period of time from the four different types of rock: limestone, siltstone, dolomite, and mudstone.

 The Paiute Indians that were living throughout the area explain the colorful Hoodoos as "Legend People" who were turned to stone by Coyote.

 The Bryce area was settled by Mormon pioneers in the 1850s and was named after Ebenezer Bryce, who homesteaded in the area in 1874.

 The canyon is accessible from a few points in the park, and hike to the bottom of Bryce is neither challenging nor it is lengthy.
 The red, orange and white colors of the rocks, along with shapes of Hoodoo towers and their setting provide spectacular views to visitors.

-Bryce Canyon amphitheater consists of thousands upon thousands of rock columns, pinnacles and spires, some of which are join together to form walls and fins, all covered in stucco painted with great variety of colors and hues of red.
+Bryce Canyon amphitheater consists of thousands upon thousands of rock columns, pinnacles, and spires, some of which are joined together to form walls and fins, all covered in stucco painted with a great variety of colors and hues of red.